dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 Initial type qualifiers refer to the whole type produced, whereas type qualifiers after linkage or `ref` refer to the return type only:
 `const ref immutable int[] function()[]` is the same as `const(ref immutable(int[]) function()[])`.

+### String Representation

+To align string representations with code,
+`ref` must be prefixed in the output of `pragma(msg)`, `stringof`, and error messages.
+If a function pointer or delegate type that returns by reference is a function parameter or return type, that type must be in parentheses.

+While linkage is already prefixed in string representations of function pointer and delegate types with non-default linkage, parentheses have to be used when a function pointer or delegate type with non-default linkage is a function return type.
+When a function pointer or delegate type with non-default linkage is a function parameter type, no parentheses are needed.
+This is outlined in [§ Linkage](#linkage) below.

+> [!NOTE]
+> The [provided implementation][impl-pr] does this correctly,
+> however, it also inserts parentheses in some places where they are optional.

 ### Basic Examples